hgodinez/SampleProjects/README.md

 ## R

-Reproducible R Code to perform a binary classification task, for which both a training and a validation set are provided as csv files in the “/data” folder.
+"R_Sample" Folder contains reproducible R Code to perform a binary classification task, for which both a training and a validation set are provided as csv files in the “/data” folder.
 Data is sanitized.

 Packages used:
 * h2o